 Generally, no manual inventory transactions should be made in MRPeasy.
 Different people in different functions (e.g. sales, production, procurement) just do their daily tasks and report what they've done.
 As a result, the inventory transactions are automatically made.

 - Read how to read the inventory numbers and how inventory is kept track of.

-- As production is planned, materials are reserved for each Manufacturing Order.
+- As production is planned, materials are booked (reserved) for each Manufacturing Order.

 - If there are not plenty of materials for production, then these items will have a negative Available quantity.

-- You can also raise Manufacturing Orders from the Stock section's Critical on-hand report in case of backordering.
+- You can also raise Manufacturing Orders from the Stock -> Critical on-hand report in case of back-ordering.

-- Receive ordered products by entering the Arrival date inside the purchase order.
+- Receive ordered products by entering the Arrival date, or a purchase invoice, inside the purchase order.